 - Purchase the complete Expat Arrivals Mexico Guide (PDF)

-Healthcare in Mexico is of a high standard and is affordable for expats.
-In fact, the quality and lower cost of Mexican healthcare have resulted in many US citizens, especially those who don't have insurance, going to Mexico each year to find cheaper treatment.
+Healthcare in Mexico is of a high standard and affordable.
+In fact, the quality and lower cost of Mexican healthcare have resulted in many US citizens, especially those who don't have insurance, travelling to Mexico for cheaper treatment.

-Mexico has universal healthcare, meaning its citizens and residents are entitled to free healthcare coverage, but there are different programmes depending on citizenship and employment status in the public sector.
+Mexico has universal healthcare, meaning its citizens and residents are entitled to free healthcare coverage.
+There are different programmes depending on citizenship and employment status in the public sector.
 While public healthcare is affordable and relatively efficient, private hospitals are generally more consistent and offer specialised facilities and procedures.

 Public healthcare in Mexico

 The Mexican government subsidises public healthcare in Mexico through the Secretariat of Health.